KxSystems/docs/docs/ref/identity.md

 ---
-title: Identity, Null | Reference | KDB-X and q documentation
+title: Identity, Null | Reference | kdb+ and q documentation
 description: Identity is a q operator that returns its argument unchanged.
 Null is a generic null value.
 author: KX Systems, Inc., a subsidiary of KX Software Limited
 ---